 It may have presented a problem a while ago, but today the technology we have allows us to get really good video quality and sound through desktop computers, laptops, tablets and even phones.

-It may not be for everyone, but if you’re willing to give it a shot, try an online singing lesson to free up more time and provide a safe and comfortable environment for learning to sing.
+It may not be for everyone, but if you’re willing to give it a shot, consider the benefits of online singing lessons to free up more time and provide a safe and comfortable environment for learning to sing.